niiicolai/08b_migrate_one_db_to_another/README.md

 # MySQL Migration Tool
 The repository contains a simple bash script making it easy to migrate from a MySQL to another MySQL database or from a MySQL to a PostgreSQL database.
 The script utilizes the `mysqldump` when only MySQL databases are involved, and it uses `knex` migration and seeder files to migrate from MySQL to PostgreSQL.
-Note: **The tool is created for educational purpose and it is not suitable for production purposes.**
+Note: **The tool is created for educational purpose and it is not suitable for production.**

 ## Dependencies
 The `PG_ONLY` dependencies are only required if you want to migrate from MySQL to PostgreSQL.